treehouse/timberline/README.markdown

 ### Using the binary

-In order to make reading off of the queue easier, there's a binary named `Timberline` included with this gem.
+In order to make reading off of the queue easier, there's a binary named `timberline` included with this gem.

 Example: